jason-nordheim/knowledge/algorithms/big-o.md

 * incrementing/decrementing a value
 * a single arithmetic operation (addition, subtraction, multiplication, division)

 and many more.

 The goal is to break down an algorithm into the smallest unit of work that a computer can perform in a single step.

-### Finding the largest value in a collection
+### Learn by Example

-One of the best ways to illustrate individual steps executed by the CPU is with an example.
+One of the best ways to illustrate calculating time-complexity is to work through a real example.

 Take the `maximum` function below:
 ```js